Title: How can users reset their own passwords?

 How a user can change their password if they know the existing password

-If the user is already logged into Unanet, they can change their password in the upper right "Preferences" area, then the Password tab.
+If the user is already logged into Unanet, they can change their password.

 How the user can change or set their password if they have forgotten their password

-If the user has forgotten their password, then they can use the Forgot Password option on the log in screen as in the screenshot below.
-(Note that a property must be enabled for this option to be available; see the Property Settings section below.)
+If the user has forgotten their password, they can use the Forgot your password? option on the login screen.
+(Note that a property must be enabled for this option to be available.
+See the Property Settings section below.)

-The user then supplies their username and email as in the screen below.
+The user will enter their username and email and click Request Reset.
 Be aware of the requirements for the username and email in the Help Doc link below.

 Forcing Password Reset